 Where your home is located matters.
 It matters for two reasons; permit fees and accessibility.
 Every town building department has different construction and dumpster permit fees.
 All these fees are calculated into your roof costs.
 Building departments will usually charge $10-$15 per every thousand of your roofing contract price.
 Dumpster permits will be a flat fee and they can range from $50-$300 per container.

 Access to your home is another key factor in labor costs.
 Roofers refer to this as “poor access.”
-Poor access can be a home in the city that has no driveway, where the neighbors’ homes are so close together that the roofers have to seek other methods of removing the old roof.
-On the other hand, poor access can also be a home that is very remote and there are additional surcharged to have materials delivered.
+Poor access can be a home in the city that has no driveway.
+It can be where the neighbors’ homes are so close together that the roofers have to seek other methods of removing the old roof.
+Poor access can also be a home that is very remote.
 Poor access surcharges can vary from $2000-$3000 add-on per job basis.

 At the end of the day a roof is calculated on a per sq foot basis.
 Most roofers will refer to it in roofing squares.
 1 roofing square is equal to 100 sq feet.
 The more roofing squares your home is, the more it will cost.
-If you want to get a quick idea of what your roof will cost based on sq feet measurements feel free to check out our instant roof cost calculator.
+Get a quick idea of what your roof will cost based on sq feet measurements feel free to check out our instant roof cost calculator.
 It’s a good way to get yourself ready and plan for a roof replacement on your home.